 If coming independently, students will also require a consent letter from their parents or legal guardians with full contact details and information about where they will be living in the UK.

 Cambridge Dream has suitable employer and public liability insurance cover for the programme we provide.

 We have not included students’ personal medical or travel insurance in the programme fees.
 We strongly recommend that students take out comprehensive insurance before they travel.
 This must provide suitable cover for travel, cancellation, civil liability, accident, illness, repatriation, 3rd party liability, loss and theft of personal possessions.
 Please also note that Cambridge Dream’s policies do not include cover for students’ personal laptops, digital cameras, mobile phones, etc. Cambridge Dream can suggest suitable insurance cover if requested and help students to arrange this on their arrival in Girton College.

 Group coach transfers between Girton College and London Heathrow airport are included in the programme fee.
-On arrival at the UK airport or ferry port, participants and leaders who are travelling as a group will be met by a Cambridge Dream representative holding a large blue company logo and taken to their coach for the onward transfer to Cambridge.
+On arrival at the UK airport, participants and leaders who are travelling as a group will be met by a Cambridge Dream representative holding a large blue company logo and taken to their coach for the onward transfer to Cambridge.
 Individual transfer arrangements will be made for students who are not travelling in a group.
-Charges will apply for students requiring a private VIP ‘meet and greet’ transfer service – for an individual quote please contact us, stating the airport and time of arrival and/or departure.